fspoettel/linkding-on-fly/README.md

 2. Create a [persistent volume](https://fly.io/docs/reference/volumes/) to store the `linkding` application data:

-    > ℹ️ Fly's free tier includes `3GB` of storage across your VMs.
-Since `linkding` is very light on storage, a `1GB` volume will be more than enough for most use cases.
-It's possible to change volume size later.
-A how-to can be found in the _"Verify Backups / Scale Persistent Volume"_ section below.

     ```sh
     # List available regions via: flyctl platform regions
     flyctl volumes create linkding_data --region <region code> --size 1
     ```

+    > **Note**
+    > Fly's free tier includes `3GB` of storage across your VMs.
+Since `linkding` is very light on storage, a `1GB` volume will be more than enough for most use cases.
+It's possible to change volume size later.
+A how-to can be found in the _"Verify Backups / Scale Persistent Volume"_ section below.

 3. Add the `linkding` superuser credentials to fly's secret store: